Addressing the healthcare staffing shortage

 The safety of patients is at risk

 With fewer healthcare professionals on staff, the likelihood of a medical error increases.
-A recent study from Johns Hopkins Medicine suggests that medical errors are now the third leading cause of death in the U.S., accounting for more than 250,000 deaths annually.
-To put this in perspective, more patients die from medical errors than from a stroke, Alzheimer’s, or diabetes.
+A study from Johns Hopkins Medicine suggests that medical errors account for more than 250,000 deaths annually.

 According to Johns Hopkins Medicine, medical errors account for > 250k deaths annually in the U.S.